RickCastle2018/wallets-manager/README.md

 2. `git pull` this repository,
 3. do `cd service` and `npm install`,
 4. create .env file (see example.env),
-5. go back (`cd ..`) and start wallets-manager finally:
+5. go back (`cd ..`) and start:

-- startup with blockhain's `mainnet`: `docker-compose up -d`,
+- `mainnet`: `docker-compose up -d`,
-- with blockhain's `testnet`: `docker-compose -f docker-compose.testnet.yml up --build service`
+- `testnet`: `docker-compose -f docker-compose.testnet.yml up --build service`

-if you got an error -- contact maintainer :)
+If you got an error -- contact maintainer.

 ## API

 API methods documentation.
-Access at `127.0.0.1:2311/... ` without auth.
+Access at `127.0.0.1:2311/...` without auth.
 Maintainer --  @RickCastle2018 (@nikonovcc in Telegram).

 Built with REST in mind.
 So all query examples are JSON which you have to send in POST-data to service.
 And there's example for each API method: *Q --  Query struct.
 R -- Response struct*.
-If there's no *Responce*, service will return just 200 HTTP code or 500 error.
+If there's no *Responce* in example, service will return just 200 HTTP code or 500 error.

 **Errors**: if there was an error while method execution, service will return 500 HTTP code, *and short error description*.
 For example: `Returned error: insufficient funds` or `Returned error: invalid sender` (if it was coder's error).
-But there was error after transaction check, service will return 200 OK, but then game will get webhook with `error` (see Webhooks section).
+But if there was error after transaction pre-check, service will return 200 OK, but then game will get webhook with `error` (see Webhooks section).

 In examples you can find unusual type *Wei*.
 In blockchain all money amounts should be provided in Wei.
 Represented by `string` in JSON.
 Learn more: https://www.investopedia.com/terms/w/wei.asp